 Marijuana abuse exposes individuals to a range of dangers, from temporary problems with perception and coordination to irreversible cognitive impairments.
 Marijuana abuse has been associated with health problems such as respiratory infections, chronic bronchitis, pneumonia, and damage to blood vessels that increases the risk of heart attack and stroke.
 Also, several experts have theorized that marijuana abuse may raise the risk of developing psychosis or schizophrenia in people who are genetically predisposed to develop such problems.
 Marijuana abuse is also associated with myriad negative outcomes and experiences, including legal trouble, academic failure, diminished job performance, financial distress, sexual dysfunction, and family discord.

 Types of Marijuana Addiction Treatment Offered at Twelve Oaks Recovery Center in Northwest Florida

-For more than 30 years, Twelve Oaks Recovery Center has been dedicated to providing world class care to men and women who are in need of treatment for an addiction to alcohol or other drugs, including marijuana.
+Serving Florida for more than 30 years, Twelve Oaks Recovery Center has been dedicated to providing world class rehabilitation care to men and women who are in need of rehab treatment for an addiction to alcohol or other drugs, including marijuana.
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility, wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their marijuana abuse problem.

 In order to cater treatment to meet the specific needs of each patient, Twelve Oaks is pleased to offer specialized treatment tracks that can be incorporated into a patient’s personalized treatment plan.
 A patient’s participation in these specialized tracks will be determined based on his or her individual needs and presenting concerns.